dsyer/cloud-middleware-blog/README.md

 spring.datasource.testOnBorrow: true
 ```

 The "mysql" part of the property names is the service name in Cloud Foundry (so it is set by the user).
 And of course the same pattern applies to all kinds of services, not just a JDBC `DataSource`.
-Generally speaking it is good practice to use external configuration and in particular `@ConfigurationPropertues` since they allow maximum flexibility, for instance to override using System properties or environment variables at runtime.
+Generally speaking it is good practice to use external configuration and in particular `@ConfigurationProperties` since they allow maximum flexibility, for instance to override using System properties or environment variables at runtime.

 > Note: similar features are provided by the Cloud Foundry buildpack, which provides `cloud.services.*` instead of `vcap.services.*`, so you actually end up with more than one way to do this.